No Transcendence shows at Jack London for 2023, as company moves to Beltane Ranch for rest of season

 “We offered to host the second and third productions of Transcendence’s 2023 Summer Season at Beltane Ranch as soon as we learned that Transcendence’s ability to continue as a local arts organization would cease without a summer season to raise the funds needed to continue,” she said.

-Because of previous commitments at Beltane Ranch, unfortunately, the scheduled dates for “An Enchanted Evening” have been modified.
-The production will now run September 7 - 17 with performances on Thursdays, Fridays and Sunday evenings, skipping Saturdays.
+Because of previous commitments at Beltane Ranch, the scheduled dates for “An Enchanted Evening” have been modified.
+The production will now run Sept. seven — 17 with performances on Thursdays, Fridays and Sunday evenings, skipping Saturdays.

-According to Leffert, of Jack London Partners, the decision to hold the remaining shows at Beltane Ranch is a bittersweet one.
+Leffert, of Jack London Partners, said the decision to hold the remaining shows at Beltane Ranch is a bittersweet one.

 “Bittersweet for us because we’re happy for our community that the shows will go on, but deeply saddened not to host this season,” he said.
 “The loss of these shows is a stark reminder of how important TTC is to our operating budget.”